hpanno/CADworkflow/HowTo.md

 		- Using Beyond Compare, Overwrite the old MasterMapGDB.zip on Old X with the new one you just made (stored locally on the 			99 Machine.
 			+ **(C://>Users>Public>PublicDocuments>CALFIRE Vs sftp://root@slugis.duckdns.org//mnt/ds/share_data/SLU/SLU_CAD)**
 		- Back in Windows Explorer, make a copy of this zipped up GDB and add today's date to the copy.
-		- Click and Drag the MasterMapTODAYSDATE.GDB into the BackUps Folder (located in the root of C://>Users>Public>PublicDocuments>CALFIRE).
+		- Click and Drag the MasterMapTODAYSDATE.GDB into the BackUps Folder.
 		- Put the other zipped up version of the GDB (the one without the date) on a thumbdrive.

 ---
 ###Editing the MasterMap.GDB

+	Goal:
+		- Refernce GitHub to makes edits to the MasterMap.GDB we just pulled from the 99 machine.
+		- Incorporate the most recent version of the county roads to our edits.
+		- Push all of the edits back to the county.
+		- Run a model to convert this updated roads layer to reformat it to a schema CAD understands.